Beit 'Anan: Ottoman era

 Beit 'Anan was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 28 households, all Muslim, who paid a fixed tax sum of 3,400 akçe.

-Around 1740 Richard Pococke noted Beit 'Anan after travelling from Nabi Samwil.
+Around 1740 Richard Pococke saw Beit 'Anan after travelling from Nabi Samwil.

 In 1838 it was noted as a Muslim village, located in the Beni Malik area, west of Jerusalem.

 In 1863 Victor Guérin visited the village, and estimated that it had 600 inhabitants, while an official Ottoman village list of about 1870 showed that "Bet 'Anan" had 59 houses and a population of 220, though the population count included only men.
 In 1883, the PEF's Survey of Western Palestine (SWP) described the village as "a small village on top of a flat ridge; near a main road to the west are remains of a Khan with water, and about a mile to the east is a spring."